percona/percona-backup-mongodb/doc/source/running.rst

   $ pbm cancel-backup
   Backup cancellation has started

-After the command execution, the backup is marked as canceled in the |pbm-list| output:
+After the command execution, the backup is marked as canceled in the :command:`pbm status` output:

 .. code-block:: bash

-  $ pbm list
+  $ pbm status
   ...
   2020-04-30T18:05:26Z	Canceled at 2020-04-30T18:05:37Z